kmaterna/gnss_timeseries_viewers/README.md

 # GNSS Time Series Viewers

 ## Code Description:
 The small library in GPS_TOOLS/ contains a set of Python tools to read GNSS time series and velocities, remove earthquake/antenna offsets, solve for slopes, remove seasonal terms using several algorithms, and plot time series, stacks, and maps.
-It can read data from both the University of Nevada Reno (.tenv3) and the Plate Boundary Observatory / Network Of The Americas (.pos) formats.
+It can read data from the University of Nevada Reno (.tenv3) format, the Plate Boundary Observatory / Network Of The Americas (.pos) format, and the USGS format.
 The tools here are meant to be modular, useful for stringing together into more complex experiments (custom offsets, custom stacks, etc.).

 ## Library Features: